Treating

 Frequency

 The frequency of injections varies from country to country.
 In the UK this is usually a 1mg injection every two to three months though many doctors prescribe more frequent injections.
+In most other countries the maximum time between injections is two months.

 For people with neurological involvement